St. Vitus Cathedral: Organ

 The St. Vitus Cathedral has two organ casings.
 The upper façade belonged to a baroque organ, which was built in 1765 by Anton Gartner.
 It had 40 stops on 3 manuals and pedals.
 This case is purely decorative.
 The associated work was transported around 1909 and was lost.

 The lower neoclassical casing contains today's main organ.
 It was built by Josef Melzel in the years 1929–31.
 A general overhaul was carried out by the organ builder Brachtl a Kánský (1999–2001).
 The rather modest instrument in relation to the large church space has 58 stops on 3 manuals and pedals, 4,475 pipes in total.
 The action is purely pneumatic.
 With a large number of basic pipes (flutes and principals) and little reeds (trumpets), the instrument has a rather gentle tone – a typical feature of post-Romantic organs.

+On 15 June 2026, the new organ installation was completed.
+The more suitable instrument in relation to the large church space has 122 stops on 4 manuals and pedals, 5,755 pipes in total, costing approximately CZK 160 million.
+It was built by master organist Gerhard Grenzing, and the 180 crystal ornaments were designed by Škoda Design designer Peter Olah.